 You can choose the letter that your answer starts with or contains.

-You can configure the statement of your question, which the player will answer by figuring out the response in relation to the letter selected.
+You can configure the statement of your question, which the player will answer by figuring out the response in relation to the chosen letter.

 You can also configure a question image to help the player answer the question.